bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Okay, so what actually ends up changing there in the block header is the Merkle group.
 Cool, so if you guys didn't know, we usually measure any one miner today, you measure in tera hashes.
 So we're talking about a trillion there.
-Then if we're talking about a group of miners usually, so a mining farm, you measure in Peta hashes.
+Then if we're talking about a group of miners usually, so a mining farm, you measure in Petahashes.
-And then finally, when we're talking about network hashrate, we're talking about Exa hashes.
+And then finally, when we're talking about network hashrate, we're talking about Exahashes.
-So right now, I think we're around 350 Exa hashes on the network.
+So right now, I think we're around 350 Exahashes on the network.
-Your standard miner today runs about 100 Tera hashes per second, and your average mining farm will be something like 10 Peta hashes.
+Your standard miner today runs about 100 Terahashes per second, and your average mining farm will be something like 10 Petahashes.
 Cool.
 So the mining protocol.
 So, this was kind of how actual hash rate or hashing works, but then how do we organize that over the network?
 It's a little bit more involved.
-So right now, we use `Stratum V1`.
+So right now, we use Stratum V1.
-You guys I'm sure have heard about `Stratum V2`, which is a very hot topic at the moment.
+You guys I'm sure have heard about Stratum V2, which is a very hot topic at the moment.
 It's a little bit beyond the scope of this talk.
-I'll go and I'll kind of add a few bits here and there that'll tell you what the main difference is in a couple slides, but just know that right now we're talking about `Stratum V1`.
+I'll go and I'll kind of add a few bits here and there that'll tell you what the main difference is in a couple slides, but just know that right now we're talking about Stratum V1.
 And mining and mining pools really are just `TCP` connections.
 So, we open a `TCP` port with a pool that a miner communicates with, and that communication is `JSON RPC`.
 So, it's really straightforward.